 Maybe this situation isn’t all that hard to imagine.
 Maybe you struggle with a depressive disorder or other mental health disorder that brings you to a breaking point more often than not.
 You may have noticed that, while you know exactly who to call in case of an emergency, like a fire, a break-in, or an accident, you certainly don’t have any clear idea of what number to call for a mental health crisis.
 While you recognize policemen, firemen, and EMTs, looking for a uniformed mental health professional would, well, leave you searching.
 Thankfully, this may all be slowly changing for the better.

 On July 16th, 2022, the United States federal government began phasing out the old Suicide & Crisis Lifeline number (800-273-8255) and introduced the new and far less clunky 988 number for anyone experiencing a mental health crisis.
 Not only does this make a resource for those struggling with mental health emergencies far easier to remember and use, but it’s also a great first step towards better mental health awareness and care for all of us.

 So what else can we do to spread awareness about the importance of mental health care?

 Depression & Suicide Prevention

 According to the National Center for Health Statistics, 40% of adults reported struggling with mental health or substance abuse as a result of the COVID-19 pandemic.
 With nearly half of the population struggling, perhaps one of the best things we can do is learn more about depressive symptoms and the warning signs of suicidal intentions.
-Many mental health conditions, including bipolar disorder, depressive disorder, anxiety disorder, panic disorders, substance abuse, and other mental disorders can lead to suicidal ideation.
+Many mental health conditions, including bipolar disorder, depressive disorder, panic disorder, anxiety disorder, substance abuse, and other mental disorders can lead to suicidal ideation.

-The following are warning signs for those that are at risk of suicide and/or may have untreated major depression:
+The following are warning signs for those who are at risk of suicide and/or may have untreated major depression:

 - Talking about wanting to die or being a burden to others